mcginnisa/helium_tools/hip19.md

-# Aeon Cryptosystems (Aeon Cryptosystems Co.)
+# Aeos Cryptosystems (Aeos Cryptosystems Co.)
 ### Application to become an approved third party manufacturer as per [HIP19](https://github.com/helium/HIP/blob/master/0019-third-party-manufacturers.md)

 ## Summary

-This is Aeon Crytosystems application for manufacturing its first hotspot model.
+This is Aeos Crytosystems application for manufacturing its first hotspot model.
 This hotspot will be heavy, but light and anchor hotspots are also in development.
-Aeon also aims to distribute these hotspots directly along with highly optimized antenna installations for maximum coverage for the network
+Aeos also aims to distribute these hotspots directly along with highly optimized antenna installations for maximum coverage for the network

 ## Company Information

-Aeon Crytosystems is a new Helium focused startup which aims to develop the helium ecosystem by improving antenna installations, developing sensors for the agricultural industry, and distributing hotspots.
+Aeos Crytosystems is a new Helium focused startup which aims to develop the helium ecosystem by improving antenna installations, developing sensors for the agricultural industry, and distributing hotspots.

 Aeom aims to help pioneer the democratization of cryptocurrency production, internet